breitburg/fluent/readme.md

 ## Requirements

-1. You need to compile and install `sdl2-gfx` library for rendering advanced primitive shapes.
+1. You need to compile and install `sdl2-gfx` library for rendering advanced primitive shapes
 2. Must be installed `pysdl2` library
 3. Library `reloadr` must be installed for hot reloading

-## Plans and Issues

-- Add text size calculation
-- Add automatically enabling hot reload when it's opened with `--debug` tag
-- Implement new material widgets
-- Write full documentation
-- Add hot reload execution error screen
-- Add build instructions
-- Add unit tests
-- Implement `rocket doctor` command
-- Add animations methods
-- Add scaling ability